Azure/azure-init/doc/diagnostics.md

 as unparsed data.
 Other source types become events without a normalized outcome or duration.
 Negative or overflowing finish durations are invalid.

-Compressed artifacts put a JSON object with `encoding` and `data` inside `msg`;
-extract `data` after reassembly and unescaping.
 Cloud-init's [Azure producer](https://github.com/canonical/cloud-init/blob/main/cloudinit/sources/helpers/azure.py)
-uses zlib compression and line-wrapped base64 while labeling the envelope `gz+b64`.
-Remove ASCII base64 whitespace and accept zlib or gzip under that source label, using the actual stream format to select the decompressor.
+compresses artifacts with zlib and base64-encodes the result, but labels it `gz+b64`.
+The `msg` string contains a JSON object with `encoding` and `data` fields.

+Our reader reassembles and unescapes `msg`, then base64-decodes `data`, ignoring ASCII whitespace.
+It selects zlib or gzip from the compressed bytes rather than trusting the label, so cloud-init's zlib output can be read correctly.
+Native `gz+b64` records remain gzip-only.

-This exception does not apply to native `gz+b64` records.
-Other envelope encodings are unsupported; messages without an encoding envelope are text.
+Other envelope encodings are unsupported.
+Messages without an encoding envelope are plain text.

 ## Implementation Notes